nattonge/quarto-apa-attempt/README.md

 <!-- ALL THE BELOW SHOULD BE IN YOUR README -->

 This is a Quarto template that assists you in creating a manuscript for APA journals.
-You can learn more about ...
+I have never made a Quarto template before!
+This is mainly for personal use and so troubleshooting is limited; however, others are free to use - just let me know if it was helpful @na_tonge.

 ## Creating a New Article